steverichey/google-play-badge-svg/readme.md

 This repository serves mostly as hosting for Google's badges in SVG format.

+## Todo

+* Provide a single webpage for viewing all SVGs simultaneously to verify size/rendering
+* Optimize SVGs to minimize file size (using [this](http://petercollingridge.appspot.com/svg_optimiser) for example).

 ## Usage

 Simply link to the badge you require like so: